rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 The [Github](https://github.com/) mirror repository for this module is here: [https://github.com/rollyourown-xyz/ryo-ingress-proxy](https://github.com/rollyourown-xyz/ryo-ingress-proxy)

-The [rollyourown.xyz](https://rollyourown.xyz/) repository for this project is here: [https://git.rollyourown.xyz/ryo-projects/ryo-ingress-proxy](https://git.rollyourown.xyz/ryo-projects/ryo-ingress-proxy) (not publicly accessible)
+The rollyourown repository for this project is here: [https://git.rollyourown.xyz/ryo-projects/ryo-ingress-proxy](https://git.rollyourown.xyz/ryo-projects/ryo-ingress-proxy) (not publicly accessible)

 ## Dependencies

-This module has no dependencies to other [rollyourown.xyz](https://rollyourown.xyz) modules.
+This module has no dependencies to other rollyourown modules.

 ## Module components